smallk/smallk.github.io/README.md

 Smallk Copyright and Software License
 ======================================
-Smallk is under copyrigt by the Georgia Institute of Technology, 2014.
+Smallk is under copyright by the Georgia Institute of Technology, 2014.
 All source code is released under the
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.